 The ancient wisdom of Traditional Chinese Medicine provides many answers to today’s questions.
 While China itself is moving fast, towards new techniques and technologies, the results of TCM are making it successful in North America and Europe.
 It would take several books just to provide an overview of TCM, so here we outline only its main points, which will be expanded with the following posts.
-This article is made with contributions from Evelyn Lim, who owns a health and wellness article directory site called Health and Wellness Central, plus excerpts from Wikipedia.

 Traditional Chinese Medicine: A Basic Understanding

 Traditional Chinese Medicine, also known as TCM, includes a range of traditional medical practices originating in China.
 Although well accepted in the mainstream of medical care throughout East Asia, it is considered an alternative medical system in much of the western world.
 Medical practitioners are trained in the diagnostic and healing techniques with centuries of tradition and philosophy.
 Like naturopathy, TCM is holistic.
 It considers all aspects of the person including physical, nutritional, emotional, mental and spiritual for diagnosis.
 TCM is based on the balance of opposing elements (the yin and yang) in the body, as well as their harmony with the environment around it.
 The two main forces of yin and yang combine to form the “qi” (pronounced as “chee”) or universal life force.
-When qi is in harmony, health is not only enhanced but also the capacity for fufilment, happiness and well being.
+When qi is in harmony, health is not only enhanced but also the capacity for fulfilment, happiness and well being.
 Disease and illness arise from imbalances of yin and yang that block the proper flow of qi.
 Therapies to treat disease are aimed at restoring the balance and unblocking the flow to restore health.
 TCM is primarily non-invasive.
 TCM treatments include the use of Chinese herbs, acupuncture, meditation, Chinese massage therapy, mental and physical disciplines such as Tai Chi and Qigong and nutritional therapy.
 Practitioners will attempt to realign the body’s balance using a combination of treatments before suggesting surgery by a Western Doctor.
 Most research into the effectiveness of TCM has been conducted on acupuncture.
-Although it has been difficult to conclusively prove the benefits of acupunture, the results of large-scale studies are sufficiently convincing enough for FDA to consider the tradition “promising” and worthy of further study.
+Although it has been difficult to conclusively prove the benefits of acupuncture, the results of large-scale studies are sufficiently convincing enough for FDA to consider the tradition “promising” and worthy of further study.
 In addition, it has been proven that many herbs used in Chinese medicine have therapeutic benefits.
 For instance, ginseng and Echinacea are both powerful herbs with strong medicinal actions.
 More recently, there has been some acknowledgement that Chinese massage therapies do help to manipulate muscles, nerves and tendons.

 Traditional Chinese Medicine, an historic background Much of the philosophy of traditional Chinese medicine derives from the same philosophy that inform Taoist and Buddhist thought, and reflects the classical Chinese belief that the life and activity of individual human beings have an intimate relationship with the environment on all levels.